At least 30 premature babies have been evacuated from Gaza's main hospital and are bound for Egypt

 Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, said Sunday he was “confident” a deal would soon be reached, telling reporters that the “the sticking points, honestly, at this stage are more practical, logistical.”

 More than two-thirds of Gaza's population of 2.3 million have fled their homes.
-The U.N. agency for Palestinian refugees, known as UNRWA, is providing basic services to hundreds of thousands of people sheltering in schools and other facilities.
+The U.N. agency for Palestinian refugees, known as UNRWA, is struggling to provide basic services to hundreds of thousands of people sheltering in and around schools and other facilities.
+Their misery has worsened in recent days with the arrival of winter, as cold winds and driving rain buffet tent camps.

 Over the weekend, Israel allowed UNRWA to import enough fuel to continue humanitarian operations for another couple of days, and to keep internet and telephone systems running.